Our Leadership Team

 DIRECTOR OF EDUCATION

-Anna earned a Doctor of Pharmacy degree from the University of Connecticut.
+Anna is a registered pharmacist.
+She earned a Doctor of Pharmacy degree from the University of Connecticut.

 Anna has extensive experience working in community and retail pharmacy.
 She performed drug utilization reviews for up to 2,000 prescriptions per week and coordinated prescription benefits to ensure patients received critical medications on time and at an affordable price.
 Anna’s true passion is building relationships, and you will often see her greeting her patients by first name, and possibly greeting their pets too.